andrematte/scraping-covid19-brazil/README.md

 In order to setup the execution, the following set of instructions are required:

-1. Fill the required browser headers in the `headers-sample.txt` file and rename it to "headers.txt".
+1. Fill the required browser headers in the "headers-sample.txt" file and rename it to "headers.txt".
 The information can be acquired through your browser's web inspector.
 2. Choose the brazilian cities you want to scrape data from by filling the dictionary in the `CitySelect.txt` file.
 3. Run the `scrape-respiratory-daily.py` file to scrape data related to respiratory diseases, or `scrape-cardiac-daily.py` in order to scrape the newly available cardiac diseases data.
 4. The data will be saved in the `data` repository in a directory named after the date the web scraping was executed.
 The file will be in csv format.